Gifty new and unusual pandemic-proof games for the holidays

 TRAGOS: It's a party card game focused on Latino pop culture that comes in a variety of sets, including one out in November that's digital only and costs $3.99.
 It's the Tragos Stay Home Pack and includes such activities as showing off your best moves to Bad Bunny’s “Yo Perreo Sola” dance, and taking your best shot at duplicating Cardi B’s coronavirus howl.
 Half the proceeds go to The Immigrant Worker Safety Net Fund.
 Available on TragosGame.com.
 Options in Spanish and English, both digital and in a box, are now widely available.
 Tragos is primarily a drinking game, but exactly what gets consumed is up to you.

 DO YOU LOOK LIKE YOUR CAT?: What kind of cat are you?
 A magnificent Maine Coon?
 A sweet Scottish Fold?
 This card memory game matches cat cards with human cards.
 Collect the most pairs to win.
 A booklet is the final arbiter of which felines go with which humans.
-On pre-order for Dec.
-10. And, yes, there's a dog version, too, now widely available. $16.99.
+Widely available.
+And, yes, there's a dog version, too, now widely available. $16.99.

 BOOM AGAIN: Designed for two players or two teams, this trivia quiz game speaks directly to the generations that grew up in the ’50s, ‘60s and ’70s.
 It features over 2,200 questions drawing from advertising slogans and jingles, politics and social movements, and movies, music and television.
 It covers the anti-war movement, the sexual revolution and the drug culture that were a huge part of the boomer experience. $45.
 Available exclusively at BoomAgain.com.